We are always inspired by beautiful front doors here at Willow & Stone and we love seeing our front door furniture

 To keep a period front door in good condition and looking it’s best, maintenance is key.
 You should inspect your wooden door regularly.
 Check for rot, infestation and that joints and hinges are fine and if it needs a new coat of paint.

-Whatever type of front door you have keeping it clean will ensure it looks fresh and welcoming (and be appreciated by the post man!).
+Whatever type of front door you have keeping it clean will ensure it looks fresh and welcoming.

 Give your front door a spring clean with our guide below.